Tim Moore (singer-songwriter): Solo career

 After the breakup of Gulliver, Moore sought a more personal approach to his music.
 He moved to Woodstock, New York, the residence of Bob Dylan, The Band, and Van Morrison.
-He signed with Dunhill Records, which issued his first single, "A Fool Like You," on which Donald Fagen of Steely Dan sang backup.
+He signed with Dunhill Records, which issued his first single, "A Fool Like You", on which Donald Fagen of Steely Dan sang backup.
 In return, Moore sang backup on the first Steely Dan single, "Dallas".

-Moore's self titled debut solo album came in 1974 as the first release by a label called A Small Record Company.
+Moore's self titled debut solo album was first released in May 1974 by a label called A Small Record Company.
 It was distributed by Paramount and its parent company Famous Music Corp.
 It was produced by Nick Jameson, who recognized Moore's multi-instrumental talents and encouraged him to assemble his own tracks.
 Moore layered guitar, keyboard, and bass parts over drum tracks by Bernard Purdie, and Russ Kunkel.
 The debut single "Second Avenue" charted in the US, Canada, and UK.
 But as it was headed up the US charts Famous Music closed its record operations.

 When record label chiefs Clive Davis and David Geffen heard that Moore was a free agent, a bidding war ensued.
 Moore chose to sign with Geffen's Asylum Records.
 Meanwhile Art Garfunkel released a recording of Second Avenue.
 Garfunkel's version peaked at No. 34 on the Billboard magazine Hot 100 chart, number six Adult Contemporary, and No. 39 in Canada, while Moore's original peaked at No. 58 after re-release.
 Moore's version made a brief re-appearance of the Canadian charts in early 1978, reaching number 92.

-During 1975 Moore released the album Behind the Eyes.
+During 1975, Moore released the album Behind the Eyes.
 This featured what remains his best-known song, "Rock and Roll Love Letter".
 The song was a hit when re-recorded by the Bay City Rollers a year later.
 Moore's guitar playing on this song caught the attention of Keith Richards, guitarist for the Rolling Stones.
 They became friends and Moore spent two weeks in rehearsals with the Rolling Stones and Peter Tosh at Bearsville Studios in Woodstock.

 Moore's third album, White Shadows, was recorded in Los Angeles with more polished production and a group of seasoned musicians, including Michael McDonald of the Doobie Brothers, Jeff Porcaro of Toto, Timothy B. Schmit of the Eagles, and Bill Payne of Little Feat.
 The album was followed by High Contrast, produced by Ken Scott, who had worked with The Beatles, David Bowie, Devo and Supertramp.

 Singers continued to mine his new releases for songs but Moore's records received limited attention in the United States.
-In 1986 Moore released his fifth album, Flash Forward.
-He spent 75 days touring Brazil after "Yes," a ballad from that album, rocketed to No.1 and stayed there for ten weeks.
+In 1986, Moore released his fifth album, Flash Forward.
+He spent 75 days touring Brazil after "Yes," a ballad from that album, went to No.1 and stayed there for ten weeks.

+In 1988 he replaced Jim Gilmour in Saga for the Wildest Dreams tour.